 A list of property owners on whose land geese may nest had been developed, including: the Town of Richmond, the Boys & Girls Club, Lakeside Christian Camp, Richmond Shores property owners, InterPrint, the Levy property (the former Camp Marion White), CSX, the owner of the strip of land between Balderdash Cellars Winery and InterPrint, and the owner of Mud Pond (off of Tamarack Road near the Pittsfield Airport).
-Ken noted that the Massachusetts Audubon Society was not amenable to harassment or addling efforts at Tracy Brook Wildlife Sanctuary.
+Ken noted that the Massachusetts Audubon Society was not be amenable to harassment or addling efforts at Tracy Brook Wildlife Sanctuary.

 Sue brought up the idea of using natural barriers such as fencing or shrubbery.
 Peter discouraged fencing due to experiences at the public beach.
 Ron noted that native plants used as barriers require no special permit, but other habitat modifications might.
 Kitty brought up the idea of grass treatment, but this is not listed on the state’s approved list of control methods.